acl2025-srw/acl2025-srw.github.io/cfp.md

 Research Papers: Papers in this category can describe completed work, or work in progress with preliminary results.
 For these papers, the first author **MUST BE** a current student (graduate or undergraduate).
 Topics of interest for the SRW are the same as for the main <a href="https://2023.aclweb.org/calls/main_conference/">ACL 2023 conference</a>
 Thesis Proposals: This category is appropriate for PhD students who have decided on a thesis topic and wish to get feedback on their proposal and broader ideas for their continuing work.
 Submissions (in both categories) may either be archival or non-archival, based on the wish of the authors.
 All archival papers will be published in the ACL 2023 SRW Proceedings.
 Non-archival papers may be submitted to any venue in the future except for another SRW.
-The submission links are on our <a href="https://acl2023-srw.github.io/">website</a>.
+**The submission links will be available on the main page of our <a href="https://acl2023-srw.github.io/">website</a> soon**.
 Please read the guidelines carefully.

 ## Why Submit to ACL SRW?